Feyzarkt/WeatherApp/README.md

 # Weather App

-WeatherApp displays the weather information of the cities near the user, which it retrieves from the MetaWeather API by accessing the user's gps data.
+WeatherApp displays the weather information of the cities near the user, which it retrieves from the MetaWeather API by accessing the user's gps data .

 # Output